Thermal Insulation in France 2026: Complete Guide

 How much does it cost to insulate a house?▼

 Costs vary by technique: loft insulation (€20-50/m²), internal wall insulation (€40-80/m²), external insulation (€100-200/m²).
-With grants, the remaining cost can be very low.
+With grants, the remaining cost can be significantly reduced.

 What aids are available for insulation in 2026?▼

 Main aids are: MaPrimeRénov', CEE, Éco-PTZ (up to €50,000), and 5.5% VAT.
-These aids can be combined under certain conditions.
+These aids can be combined under certain conditions for income-based households.

 Which insulation material should I choose?▼